-ABHES may accredit institutions and programs outside the scope of recognition under the Secretary of the United States Department of Education (Secretary).
+ABHES may accredit institutions and programs outside the scope of recognition under the U.S. Secretary of Education (Secretary).
 The principal difference between participation in accreditation activities within the ABHES scope of recognition is that accreditation under this section and outside that scope does not provide such institutions with accreditation recognized by the Secretary.